JohnBolger/sleeper_draft_analysis/README.md

 ![](enter_season.PNG)

-The notebook will then save a csv that you can use to analyze your draft in the way you see fit.
+The notebook will then save a csv with the draft info, fantasy stats, and a value metric that I created that you can use to analyze your draft.